 - Zornhau: A descending diagonal strike favoured for its simplicity, ease of use and versatility.

 - Zwerchhau: A horizontal strike with a hanging point, aimed at the adversary's neck or head.
 It displaces high strikes and guards, aiming to close off the high line of attack.

-- Krumphau: A variable strike that attacks the hands or blade of one's adversary, forcing an opening for an additional technique.
+- Krumphau: A variable strike that attacks the hands or blade of one's adversary, forcing an opening for a follow-up attack.

 - Schielhau: A descending strike with the false edge, used to break low pointing guards and defeat adversaries that rely on strength.

 - Scheitelhau: A descending vertical strike performed with the arms outstretched using geometry to defeat low guards and strikes.